s4y3n/snake-CPP-SDL2/README.md

 # snake-C++-SDL2

-A simple Snake game developped with C++ using the SDL2 library.
+A simple Snake game developped in C++ using the SDL2 library.

 ## Configuration